segmentio/segment-docs/src/engage/content/email/editor.md

 ## Content validation

-For all content editors in Engage, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect liquid syntax.
+For all content editors in Engage, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect [liquid syntax](https://liquidjs.com/tags/overview.html){:target="blank"}.
 Engage both flags template issue(s), and displays recommended next steps.
 You must fix any issues before using your template in Engage campaigns.

 ## Save the template